kaelifa/PickedStones/index.md

 navTitle: "Home"
 ---

-## Unique opportunity to purchase an historic working Somerset hill farm deep in the heart of Exmoor
+## Unique opportunity to purchase an historic working Somerset hill farm secluded deep in the heart of Exmoor

 Picked Stones is on the market please feel free to [contact](/Contact) us if you would like more information